 "So, what do we do now?"
 Modo asked.

 "Now, we see what's in my bike."
 Throttle walked straight to his motorcycle and gestured for Charley to sit on its brown leather seat.

 "Um, Throttle?"
 Vinnie tugged on the purple bandanna knotted around his neck.

 "It's my call," Charley sat sidesaddle on the bike.

 Vinnie and Modo exchanged shrugs and moved to stand behind her.
 Throttle took a deep breath and hit a sequence of buttons next to the screen.

 A pair of hands settled on Charley's shoulders.
 The thumbs quickly massaged her tight back muscles.
-The scientist, or whatever he was, pulled away from the camera and it moved to view a metal examination table.
-Charley didn't think her tight shoulder could get any tighter.
+The scientist or whatever he was pulled away from the camera and it moved to view a metal examination table.
+Charley didn't think her tight shoulders could get any tighter.
 She was wrong.